“What does it mean to be a Proud Boys Whisperer?”

 What it means is I have dedicated my life to helping people leave violent extremism and white supremacy.
 That is an actual field of study and it is my life’s work.

 At the end of 2015 I took a theory course.
-Here I learned about terrorist history, tactics, and groups, but saw very little stories about those who could find it in themselves to leave terrorism behind.
+Here I learned about terrorist history, tactics, and groups, but saw very few stories about those who could find it in themselves to leave terrorism behind.

 This kind of person fascinated me and led me to my first research project: reading memoirs of former extremists to see how they were able to disengage.
 This project ultimately led me to focus on the psychology of terrorism and de-radicalization.